grrwlf/nixrc/README.md

 Installing
 ----------

-'Installation' means fetching Nixos/Nixpkgs trees and creating branch named 'local'.
+'Installation' means cloning Nixos/Nixpkgs trees and creating branch named 'local'.
 To do so, launch

     ./install

 script from the project root.
-It will clone nixos/nixpkgs to a current directory and creates branch named 'local' for local development. (name 'local' is hardcoded).
+It will clone nixos/nixpkgs to a current directory and create branch named 'local' for the local development. (name 'local' is hardcoded).
 Then, it asks you to link ./nixrc into  your .bashrc in order to make nix-dev- functions available.